Sergey Kovalev

 In November 2019, Kovalev was ranked as the world's second-best light-heavyweight by The Ring magazine, third by BoxRec, and fourth by the Transnational Boxing Rankings Board.
 In 2014, The Ring named him its Fighter of the Year.

-Early years
+Early life

 Kovalev was initially interested in ice hockey, but stopped playing after his equipment was stolen from a dressing room.
 Because his parents could not afford to purchase replacement equipment, he tried other sports.
 Several months after he stopped playing hockey, he began to practice both boxing and amateur wrestling.

 Amateur career

 Kovalev started boxing in 1994 at the age of 11 and made his amateur debut in the 1997 Russian Boxing Junior Championship, where he won a gold medal in the middleweight juniors division.
 One year later, he competed with the seniors and reached the finals, and won the final fight the year after.
 He competed in the European Championships for the Russian team.

 In 2004, Kovalev participated in the Russian Senior Championship for the first time, reached the finals, and won the gold medal in the team event.
 In 2005, he reached the peak of his amateur career and won two championships: the first as a champion of Russia and the second as a champion among servicemen.
 He won the silver medal in the championship for servicemen in 2006.
 In 2007, he finished third in both the Russian Championship and World Military Games in India.

 In 2008, Kovalev participated in his final amateur competition and reached the finals, after which he decided to turn professional.
 Kovalev admitted that he felt forced to leave the national team because of the intense competition between him and others boxers such as Artur Beterbiev (to whom he lost 24–25).
 Kovalev finished his amateur career with a record of 195–18.